 The caveat for plasma lighters like the Tough Tesla 2.0 for survival is that you need a way to recharge them.
 So make sure you also have a reliable solar panel or power bank in your kit too.

 7. FancySpark Permanent Match

-The benefit to this setup is that you’ll get a larger flame which holds up better against wind than matches.
+The benefit to this setup is that you’ll get a larger flame, which holds up better against the wind than matches.
 You can refill the permanent match and use it again – which is why most brands advertise they can get 15,000+ lights.

 In my opinion, Bic lighters tend to be better than permanent matches.
-However, there’s one big benefit to permanent matches: a built-in gasket means fuel won’t evaporate like with most lighters.
-This makes permanent matches the best survival lighter for bug out bags or stashes which (hopefully) won’t get used often.
+However, permanent matches have one big benefit: a built-in gasket means fuel won’t evaporate like most lighters.
+This makes permanent matches the best survival fire starter for bug out bags or stashes, which (hopefully) won’t get used often.

 There are lots of cheap permanent matches available online.
-This one by FancySpark is a better quality than most others.
-It’s also small enough to be part of your EDC.
+This set comes in a pack of 5.
+It’s also small enough to be part of your EDC essentials kit.

-It depends on how long you let the match stay lit for, but expect around 50-100 ignitions before having to refill.
+It depends on how long you let the match stay lit, but expect around 50-100 ignitions before refilling.
 The permanent match itself will last for 15,000+ strikes.

 8. Campfire Piston

-However, there is one big benefit of a fire piston: A fire piston is reusable.
+However, there is one significant benefit of a fire piston: A fire piston is reusable.
 Even Ferro rods will eventually wear down and need to be replaced.
-By contrast, a fire piston will work forever so long as you take good care of it.
+By contrast, a fire piston will work forever if you take good care of it.

 The Campfire fire piston is our top pick because it’s affordable, made in the USA, and small enough for a bug out bag.
 See our other picks for Best Fire Pistons here.